 What You Need

-• A tea strainer.
-Wash and dry it – this progression is fundamental on the off chance that you utilize this filter to make available dark tea.
+- A tea strainer.
+Wash and dry it – this progression is fundamental if you utilize this filter to make dark tea available.

 Method